koapakaehia/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Step 1  Create an Azure Resource Group with Windows 10 and Ubuntu Virtual Machines: Deploy both on the same virtual network and subnet for simplified cloud management.
+- Create an Azure Resource Group with Windows 10 and Ubuntu Virtual Machines: Deploy both on the same virtual network and subnet for simplified cloud management.
-- Step 2  Connect to the Windows VM with remote desktop, then download and install Wireshark for analyzing and monitoring networks.
+- Connect to the Windows VM with remote desktop, then download and install Wireshark for analyzing and monitoring networks.
-- Step 3  Open Wireshark on your Windows VM, filter for ICMP traffic.
+- Open Wireshark on your Windows VM, filter for ICMP traffic.
 Find the private IP of your Linux VM, then ping it from your Windows VM and see the pings in Wireshark.
-- Step 4  Access the Network Security Group (NSG) settings for your Ubuntu VM.
+- Access the Network Security Group (NSG) settings for your Ubuntu VM.
 Turn off incoming ICMP traffic and see how it affects ICMP traffic on your Windows VM.
 Later, re-enable ICMP traffic in the same NSG for your Ubuntu VM and observe the changes in ICMP traffic on your Windows VM.
-- Step 5  Use Wireshark to filter and study traffic for SSH, DHCP, DNS, and RDP protocols.
+- Use Wireshark to filter and study traffic for SSH, DHCP, DNS, and RDP protocols.
 Watch how each behaves for detailed insights

 <h2>Actions and Observations</h2>